brittonhayes/krusty/README.md

 # View help command
 krusty --help

-# Run the program
+# Search for krusty files in a directory
-krusty crawl
+krusty crawl ./
 ```